terra-money/docs/docs/develop/dapp/quick-start/README.md

 :class: sd-width-auto sd-animate-grow50-rot20 sd-pb-2
 ```
 **Terrain and the testnet**
-For systems with less than 16 GB of RAM.
+8+ GB of RAM recommended.
 :::

 :::::::